 Materials, methods, and latest trends in teaching literature and writing.
 Analysis of test assessments, NCTE standards, and state-mandated requirements, including Arkansas Frameworks and ACTAAP.
 Prerequisite/corequisite: Teaching internship.

 ENG 323 NINETEENTH CENTURY BRITISH POETRY / 3 credits

-A survey of either Romantic or Victorian poetry adding more detail and depth to the basic coverage of these periods provided in the general British Survey (ENG 291).
+Survey of either Romantic or Victorian poetry, adding more detail and depth to the basic coverage of these periods provided in the general British Survey (ENG 291).
 Romantic poets will include Blake, Wordsworth, Coleridge, Byron, Keats, and Shelley.
 The Victorian offering will cover major poets from Tennyson through Hardy and Hopkins.
 Prerequisite/corequisite: ENG 290 or 291.

 ENG 330 AMERICAN LITERATURE TO 1900 / 3 credits

 Survey of major American writers selected from the Puritan forefathers, the transcendentalists, the writers of the American Renaissance, and the late 19th century, with particular emphasis on the Puritan roots of the evolving American tradition.
 Prerequisite/corequisite: ENG 290 or 291.